octcarp-courses/SUSTech_CSE5022-AMAS_S25_Works/Assignment1/Report/a1-report.md

 - **Deposit Tile into Hole**: If the agent has a tile and at least one hole is unclaimed, the agent will claim best one, move towards it and put the tile.
 - **Move to Random Location**: Random move.

-#### Intentions (Priority from high to low)

-- **Recharge at Energy Station**: If the agent's energy is below a the threshold, it will first move towards the nearest energy station to recharge.
-- **Pick a Tile**: If the agent is not carrying a tile, the agent will claim nearest one, move towards it and pick it up.
-- **Deposit Tile into Hole**: If the agent has a tile and a hole is claimed, the agent will claim best one, move towards it and put the tile there.
-- **Move to Random Location**: Random move.

 ### Hole Filling Strategy

 #### `HIGHTEST`